Dispersal vector: Extreme weather

-Human-created hydrochory
+By humans

-The fishing industry has introduced new forms in which water acts as a dispersal vector.
-The water in bait buckets transfers bait everywhere a fisherman takes it, and this can introduce non-native species into areas should this bait water be spilt.
+The fishing industry has introduced new ways of water dispersal.
+The water in bait buckets transfers bait everywhere a fisher takes it, and this can introduce non-native species into areas if this bait water is spilt.
 This idea is applied on a much larger scale to the ballast tanks of ships.
 A study done by James Carlton of Williams College reports that more than 3000 species are moving across the ocean in ballast tanks on any given day.

-Artificial waterways created by humans have also spurred new forms of hydrochory.
-Amphipods were found to be able to cross previously uncrossable areas to enter into new drainage pipe thanks to the construction of a canal.

-Artificial waterways not only connect communities that are geographically close, but they also allow for the transmission of invasive species from distant communities.
+Artificial waterways created by humans have also spurred new types of water dispersal.
+Amphipods were found to be able to cross areas that could not be crossed before to enter a new drainage pipe due to a newly constructed canal.
+Such waterways not only connect communities that are geographically close, but they also transmit invasive species from distant communities.
 The distribution of invasive species is, in part, regulated by local ocean conditions and currents.

-The introduction of human-generated waste, like wood planks and plastic bags, into water sources has increased the amount of viable rafts for dispersal.
+The introduction of human-generated waste, like wood planks and plastic bags, into water sources has increased the number of usable rafts for dispersal.

 Human-mediated dispersal

-Humans have been acting as dispersal vectors since we began moving around the planet, bringing non-native plants and animals with us.
-As trends in urbanization have increased, urban environments can act as staging grounds for species dispersal and invasion.
-Many non-native species exist in urban environments and the high rate of movement in and out of urban areas leads to a high level of dispersal to neighboring environments.
+We have been acting as dispersal vectors since we began moving around the planet, introducing non-native plants and animals with us.
+As trends in urbanisation have increased, urban environments help to disperse seeds and bring invasive species with us.
+Many non-native species exist in urban environments and they can move in and out of urban areas very quickly.
+This leads to them spreading much more quickly to neighboring environments.